 The defendant lists all prices, including on price tags in U.S. stores, in euros (€), the currency of the European Union, while customers only see the price in U.S. dollars ($) once they are checking out at the register.
 The average exchange rate over the past year is approximately $1.11 to €1, but the defendant allegedly inflates its dollar prices, resulting in customers overpaying for the defendant’s products.
 The lawsuit, a putative federal class action, asserts five causes of action: negligence; negligence per se; unfair business practices under California law, Cal.
 Bus. & Prof. Code §§ 17200, 17500 et seq.; unjust enrichment; and fraud in the form of intentional misrepresentation and concealment of fact.

 For the past 40 years, business litigation attorney James G. Schwartz has represented the rights and interests of Bay Area businesses and business owners.
-To schedule a free and confidential consultation with a knowledgeable and experienced business advocate, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with a knowledgeable and experienced business advocate, contact us today online or at (925) 463-1073.